mem-courses/discrete-mathmatics/homework/week1.typ

 	- $r$ denotes "The kernel is functioning,"
 	- $s$ denotes "The system is in interrupt mode."

-	Then, the specifications can be written as:
+	Then, the specifications can be written as a proposition:
 	$
 	(p <-> q)
 	and (q -> r)